 Common Causes of Traumatic Brain Injury Can Include:

-- Sports related TBIs among athletes is a serious concern, especially among teenagers.
-While contact sports like football, boxing, basketball and others are known risks, even soccer players continually using their heads to field the ball can lead to a traumatic brain injury
+- Sports-related TBIs among athletes are a serious concern, especially among teenagers.
+While contact sports like football, boxing, basketball, and others are known risks, even soccer players continually using their heads to field the ball can lead to a traumatic brain injury

 - Falls from either standing positions or from a greater height, such as from a rooftop or falling off of a ladder or other perch

-- Impact from falling debris, like rocks, heavy tree branches, baseballs, or even melting icicles formed on the sides tall buildings
+- The impact from falling debris, like rocks, heavy tree branches, baseballs, or even melting icicles formed on the sides of tall buildings

-- Shockwave impacts from bomb explosions or improvised explosive devices, more often seen in war zones
+- Shockwave impacts from bomb explosions or improvised explosive devices, are more often seen in war zones

 - Violent physical assaults, such as domestic abuse, bar fights, shaken infant syndrome, or child abuse